illuria/manush/readme.md

 configuration
 =============

+we also have a runtime dependency: `jq` must be installed to validate json.

 `manush.json` in the template directory is the example configuration file and describes the menu and actions presented by manush.